 - Care with which the company investigates questionable claims

-In the end, an insurance company is as good as the claims it pays.
-But every insurance company is subject to its ability to pay.
+In the end, a disability insurance company is as good as the claims it pays.
+But every disability insurance company is subject to its ability to pay.
 If it takes too many risks and they don’t pan out, they may not be able to honor those promises, even with the best of intentions.
 The most well-meaning executives cannot overcome a lack of liquidity and poor judgment in the past with regard to risk management and premium pricing.
 And there are carriers run by good people now but who have made these mistakes in the past.

 Now, most people don’t have the time or inclination to investigate every single one of these variables.
 Fortunately, there are other ways of finding out how every carrier in your market stacks up: